Net-Zero Carbon Electricity by 2050 - MGE Energy, Inc. - Madison, Wisconsin

 MGE continues to invest in the decarbonization of its energy supply by growing its use of renewable energy resources like solar and wind power.

-Solar Power: MGE is committed to growing its use of renewable resources, including solar energy, as it works to reduce the carbon intensity of its electric generation.
+Solar Power: MGE is committed to growing its use of renewable energy resources, including solar energy, as it works to reduce the carbon intensity of its electric generation.
 The company also is investing in the combination of solar and battery storage.

 See MGE’s current and proposed solar projects.